fireblocks/fireblocks-network-link/DESCRIPTION.md

 # Guide for Banks

 ## Introduction
-Starting version 1.0.0, Fireblocks is supporting banks to integrate with the Fireblocks systems.
-The outcome of the integration, is that mutual customers can connect their bank account to their Fireblocks workspace using bank supplied credentials to their account.
-Customers would be able to view the account balance, to initiate internal and inter-bank transfers, and also to convert between DDA assets and bank-owned blockchain based assets for banks who support these operations.
+Starting from version 1.0.0, Fireblocks is supporting banks to integrate and allow mutual customers to link their bank accounts to the Fireblocks system.

-## Currencies

-Fireblocks supports multi-currency accounts out of the box.
-To define which currencies your bank is supporting, please supply us during your onboarding a list of your supported symbols, as 'USD', 'EUR' etc.

-You do not need to define if your accounts are single-currency or multi-currency, this will be determined by Fireblocks according to the balances array you return in the GET accounts EP.

-## Account IDs

-If your bank uses blockchain addresses, Fireblocks will use the GET depositAddress EP.
-If your bank uses account IDs, there's no need to implement the GET depositAddress EP.
-This should be determined during your bank onboarding to the Fireblocks systems, [see above in the registration section](https://fireblocks.github.io/fireblocks-network-link/#section/Overview/Register-your-3rd-party-with-Fireblocks).
+Fireblocks users would be able to:

+1. View their bank accounts balance (required).
+2. Initiate in-bank transfers (required).
+3. Initiate inter-bank transfers (optional).
+4. FX conversions (optional).
+5. Convert between DDA held assets and blockchain based assets (optional).

 ## EPs that banks need to implement